Zoestha-UG/vectortiles/README.md

 find . -type f -exec mv '{}' '{}'.pbf \;
 ```

+### Acknowledgement

+This project has been created to ease the localisation of local retail stores in the city of Leipzig-Germany.
+Please feel free to add your comments or any suggestions you may have to improve it functionality.

-### Tiles
+### License

-The original maptiles of Leipzig-Germany has been purchased at https://openmaptiles.org/ .
+The original tiles of Leipzig-Germany have been purchased at https://openmaptiles.org/ .
 They are subject to license restriction (see [license](https://github.com/sheub/vectortiles/blob/master/LICENSE)).

+Copyright (c) 2018 Sébastien Barré, Licensed under BSD 3-Clause License.